 Motorcycle holidays through France can be terrific and many people enjoy the thrill of biking through some of the great French countryside which has fantastic scenery, quiet roads and friendly locals who generally like bikes and bikers more than the UK do.

 It's not compulsory to have breakdown cover while riding in Europe but you will be taking risk if you don't have it.
 You can never be sure of a trouble free trip.
-At Drive-France we have an arrangement with "Breakdown Direct" who offer cover for cars, motorcycles and even commercial vehicles.
+At Drive-France we have a sister website called "EuropeanBreakdownCover 4U" who offer cover for cars, motorcycles and even commercial vehicles.

 As a motorcycle rider you will be used to people pulling out without seeing you but in France they may have seen you but be driving under a very old system known as ‘Priorité à droite’.
 So read about it here and make a note of the signs because people will pull out from side roads onto the main carriageway without warning.